kalyanvs/Remote_Check/README.md

 #### Generate Encrypted Password Value

-it's always recommended to store the passwords in encrypted mode instead of clear text.
+It's highly recommended to store the passwords in encrypted mode instead of clear text.
 For this project you can run below command to generate encrypted value for "userpasswd" and "sender_email_password" fields in devices.cfg file.

 ```
 python genencryptpasswdvalue.py
 Enter the value to generate envrypted password :
 ```

-Once you enter the password the encrypted value similar to below will be returned by the program
+Once you enter the password the encrypted value will be returned by the program, similar to below

 ```
 gAAAAABgFAT9Xla7a386Gixgvw0KfDirD3jYLDxSxKowgbxsZsF1zhPHQzPJn6b4ivlmRDHK7YlylDV2NN6xgDob8owmv==